Why is my ridge vent cracked

 Roofing

-The answer to 'why is my ridge vent cracked' is that a cracked ridge vent is often caused by age, weather exposure, or improper installation.
-Over time, the materials in a ridge vent can become brittle and crack, especially if the vent was not installed correctly or if it has been subjected to extreme weather conditions like high winds, heavy rain, or hail.
+The answer to 'why is my ridge vent cracked' is that the ridge vent is likely cracked due to age, weathering, or physical damage.
+Over time, the plastic or metal materials that make up the ridge vent can become brittle and crack, especially if the vent is exposed to direct sunlight, high winds, or extreme temperature changes.
+Cracks can also develop if the vent was improperly installed or if heavy objects fell on it.

 Step-by-Step Guide